 There is much talk about how difficult it is to make macarons.

-They are tricky but you only need a few handy tips and believe me; you will soon be making perfect macarons every time.
-The first time I made these delicious little French goodies, my attempt was a disaster - see it can happen to a professional too.
+They are tricky but you only need a few handy tips and believe us; you will soon be making perfect macarons every time.
+The first time we made these delicious little French goodies, our attempt was a disaster—see it can happen to a professional too.
 The reason?
-I took little notice of the recipe believing it couldn't be that awkward, after all, this is basically a meringue.
-Well, I was wrong.
+We took little notice of the recipe believing it couldn't be that awkward, after all, this is basically a meringue.
+Well, we were wrong.
 It is possible to produce a macaron by paying no heed whatsoever to recipes and tips, but they won't look very pretty which is one of the reasons macarons are so loved, it's not just the taste.

 Use a Mat